marcospgp/backpropagation-from-scratch/README.md

 # backpropagation-from-scratch
  A python notebook that implements backpropagation from scratch and achieves 85% accuracy on MNIST with no regularization or data preprocessing.
- Includes a PDF with the theoretical foundations [here](/backpropagation-from-scratch.pdf).
+ Includes [a PDF](/backpropagation-from-scratch.pdf) with the theoretical foundations, also available [on mathcha](https://www.mathcha.io/editor/vrmV3C1KFnvu2Dx3ewh7rgr54fBOvJL2TzoNWNe).

 ## Why I made this